pcbje/autopsy-ahbm/README.md

 * Unzip and place the files in a conveniant directory
 * Update the environment variable "Path" to point to the directory containing sdhash.exe
 * Open cmd and verify that running "sdhash" prints out the usage for the tool
-* Open Autopsy 3, Tools -> Plugins -> Downloaded plugin > Add -> Follow the instructions and restart
+* Start Autopsy 3, Go to Tools -> Plugins -> Downloaded plugin > Add
+* Follow the instructions there
-* Done.
+* Restart Autopsy